Joe Schmidt and Vern Cotter keen to defuse Conor Murray row

-Ireland boss Joe Schmidt has backed scrum-half Conor Murray’s view of his treatment at the hands of Glasgow Warriors but said he hopes the bad blood at club level will not spill over into the opening RBS 6 Nations match at Murrayfield.
+Ireland boss Joe Schmidt has backed scrum-half Conor Murray’s view of his treatment at the hands of Glasgow Warriors but said he hopes the bad blood at club level will not spill over into the opening RBS 6 Nations match at Murrayfield, writes Simon Lewis.

 Ireland travel to Edinburgh for round one of the 2017 Championship on February 4 just three weeks after Munster edged a tight Champions Cup contest at Glasgow’s Scotstoun, a game which provoked controversy over what Murray perceived as the deliberate targeting by Warriors forwards, all of whom Scottish internationals, at his standing leg as he kicked from behind rucks.